5 Affordable Solar Kits For Beginners

-Often the biggest step in going solar is figuring out how to get started.
-Beginner-friendly entry level solar kits make it possible for almost anyone to take this first step.
-You can start to cut down on electric bills, reduce your carbon footprint, and learn more about how solar energy works, all without a huge upfront investment.
+You can start saving on the electric bill, reduce your carbon footprint, and learn more about how solar energy works, all without a huge upfront investment.

 1. Renogy 100W 12V Monocrystalline Solar Starter Kit